 Form Factor

-Form factor — the ratio of the total thermal envelope area to the total floor area — is more critical than ever.
+Form factor (the ratio of the total thermal envelope area to the total floor area) is more critical than ever.
 A compact building loses less heat per square metre of floor area because it has proportionally less external surface through which heat can escape.

-| Housing Type | Typical Form Factor | FHS Implication |
+| Housing Type | Typical Form Factor | Design Implication |

 |---|---|---|

-| Mid-terrace house | 1.5–2.0 | Easiest to achieve compliance — minimal exposed envelope |
+| Mid-terrace house | 1.5–2.0 | Lowest heat loss for its floor area; minimal exposed envelope |

-| Semi-detached house | 2.0–2.5 | Good compliance potential with standard fabric |
+| Semi-detached house | 2.0–2.5 | Low heat loss with standard fabric |

-| End-terrace house | 2.0–2.8 | Moderate — additional exposed wall increases heat loss |
+| End-terrace house | 2.0–2.8 | Moderate: additional exposed wall increases heat loss |

-| Detached bungalow | 3.0–4.5 | Most challenging — large roof and floor area relative to volume |
+| Detached bungalow | 3.0–4.5 | Highest heat loss: large roof and floor area relative to volume |

 Bungalows and detached homes with complex roof forms are particularly affected.
-Architects should consider how to minimise the thermal envelope while maintaining the required floor area — for example, by favouring two-storey designs over single-storey, reducing dormers and extensions, and simplifying roof geometry.
+Architects should consider how to minimise the thermal envelope while maintaining the required floor area.
+For example, by favouring two-storey designs over single-storey, reducing dormers and extensions, and simplifying roof geometry.

 Orientation and Solar Design

-- South-facing glazing delivers significant beneficial solar gains during heating season — HEM credits this accurately at each timestep
+- South-facing glazing delivers significant beneficial solar gains during heating season.
+HEM credits this accurately at each timestep

 Thermal Bridges